Study says West Virginia searching for formula most amid shortage - NewsBreak

 Study says West Virginia searching for formula most amid shortage

 According to a study by Organic Baby Formula , in the last month, people in West Virginia were begging for help getting formula via social media.
 According to Geotagged Twitter data, people in West Virginia have been using the phrases “I can’t find baby formula,” “I need formula,” “formula shelves are empty” and “I don’t have formula” the most.
-And while the study uses the term “complaints,” some might see these Tweets as cries for help.How many businesses in WV are veteran-owned?
+And while the study uses the term “complaints,” some might see these Tweets as cries for help.Tri-State organizations providing free baby formula

 The shelves are looking better after the U.S. received several shipments of formula from overseas , the but formula supply is still not fully replenished, causing families to try to get creative with food options for their babies.